 Accepting new clients

-Offers remote video sessions in Rhode Island and Massachusetts; in-person in Boston
+Offers remote video sessions to clients living in Rhode Island, Massachusetts, and New York; in-person in Boston

 Teenagers (13 - 18)

 Young adults / college students (18 - 24)